Javier2417/SC3000-Artificial-Intelligence/README.md

 ## Results Summary

-*(Briefly summarize your key findings here, similar to your "Comparison and Conclusion" section.
-You can include a screenshot of your results table or link to a more detailed report if you have one.)*

 *   **Best Performing Agent:** Improved Monte Carlo (MC_Improved) with an average reward of **445.57**.
 *   **Standard DQN (DQN_Original):** Successfully solved the task with an average reward of **217.32**.